 Prize-Giving and Crew Party

-After the Pursuit, come and enjoy the prize-giving party at Hornet Services Sailing Club, who are kindly hosting the event, where a barbecue, at £10 per head, and entertainment will be laid on for all crew members, and some berths will be available on a first come, first served basis.
-Purchase tickets for your crew to enjoy the barbecue when you complete your Pursuit Entry Form.
-The Gosport Challenge Cup will be awarded to the vessel with the highest accumulated points.
-There will be lots of additional prizes (e.g. best-dressed crew, youngest crew, oldest crew, most money raised for charity, etc) for other aspects of the Pursuit.
+After the Pursuit, the prize-giving party was held at Hornet Services Sailing Club, who kindly hosted the event.
+The Gosport Challenge Cup was awarded to the vessel with the highest accumulated points and additional prizes (e.g. best-dressed crew, youngest crew, oldest crew, most money raised for charity, etc) for other aspects of the Pursuit.

 Charities and Community Projects

 The more money you raise for your chosen charity, the more points you score!

 Gosport Marine Futures Gosport Marine Scene, the organisers of the Pursuit, have developed a programme for aspiring youngsters called ‘Gosport Marine Futures’.
 This programme funds youngsters who show an interest in marine-related activities but need funding to pursue their aspirations.
 The aim is to raise more money to fund this ambitious and innovative programme.

 There are over 160,000 registered charities in UK.
 Participants are encouraged to choose their preferred charity but, if you don’t have one, here are some suggestions: